-An initiative of the Harriet Beecher Stowe House and the University of Cincinnati
+An initiative of the University of Cincinnati, Cincinnati Parks, Ohio History Connection, and the Harriet Beecher Stowe House

-The Stowe Garden project is an initiative to restore the two-acre historic landscape around Cincinnati’s Harriet Beecher Stowe House as a vibrant, educational greenspace for the community.
+The Stowe Garden project is an initiative to restore the two-acre historic landscape around Cincinnati’s Harriet Beecher Stowe House as an outdoor lab and classroom and as a vibrant greenspace for the community.
 The museum has undergone a major interior restoration and serves students, families, and visitors from across the country.
 The landscape should reflect the museum’s work.
 Located at a busy urban intersection, the property faces several challenges, including an outdoor classroom overlooking a gas station, an underused event space due to traffic noise, and a wooded area littered with detritus from demolished homes and years of illegal dumping.
-We will remove invasive species and reintroduce native ones, restoring the historic plant communities that would have grown in the area.
-Within this naturalistic setting, we will incorporate historic kitchen and herb gardens, as well as art installations, which you can read about below.
-The end goal is to bring history, art, and horticulture together in a beautiful, educational, and environmentally sensitive greenspace.
+We will remove invasive species and reintroduce native plants, restoring the historic plant communities that would have grown in the area.
+Within this naturalistic setting, we will incorporate historic kitchen and herb gardens, as well as art installations.
+Our goal is to bring history, art, and horticulture together in a beautiful, educational, and environmentally sensitive greenspace.

 Okra illustration by Francisco Manuel Blanco.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=977689